ShipEngine/firebase-extensions/extensions/track-label/README.md

 **Author**: ShipEngine (**[https://shipengine.com](https://shipengine.com)**)

-**Description**: Queries for label tracking data based on the contents of a document written to a specified Cloud Firestore collection.
+**Description**: Provides a callable https function for retrieving label tracking data and a https webhook endpoint for live tracking updates from a ShipEngine account.

 **Details**: Use this extension to retrieve up-to-date tracking data for any shipment from any carrier using a valid tracking number and a [supported carrier code](https://www.shipengine.com/docs/tracking/#supported-carriers).